moussetf/lc/README.md

 ^C Interrupted
 ```

-It is also possible to define variables in the top-level scope:
+It is also possible to define names in the top-level scope:

 ```
 + Y = 'f.('x.f (x x)) ('x.f (x x))